 In the first article of this five-part series we discussed the 5 phases of a full development process.
-In this installment we will look at the design phase with emphasis on what needs to be completed and who should be involved.
+In this instalment we will look at the design phase with emphasis on what needs to be completed and who should be involved.

 Before we get too deep into this phase, let’s take a moment to setup a development team.
 The purpose of the team is to have an agenda with a road map of the steps required to properly design, develop and move the product to market.
 The team should be comprised of a member from each key department including Technology, Sales, Finance and Management and will, of course, need a leader.
 Typically a neutral person in your organization is best for this role, I would recommend your marketing person.
 As team leader this person will have to address all the key elements of the offering from a positioning, technical and financial perspective.
 They will also be held accountable to management for reporting on progress and meeting an offering launch date.

 Now lets look at the design phase, in this phase you will build the plan for how you to take your offering through the remaining phases, from implementation to production.
 In the Design phase there are two areas of consideration:

 Let’s explore each one.

 This critical step in the design phase is where you begin to research and involves the intellectual process of developing ideas into realistic and appropriate research design.
 This portion can be time consuming depending on the level of expertise of the team member.
 Time is spent critiquing the information gathered on the idea, continually refining and narrowing down the idea until a research problem and purpose have been determined.